-The Dutchman has four Champions League winner's medals and is the only player in the history of the game to win the UEFA Champions League with three different clubs.
-Seedorf featured in the first half Real Madrid's successful 1999/00 campaign before leaving for Inter, but UEFA didn't deem that he qualified for a winner's medal that season.
+The Dutchman has four Champions League winner's medals and is the only player in the history of the game to win the trophy with three different clubs.
+Seedorf featured in the first half of Real Madrid's successful 1999-00 campaign before leaving for Inter, but UEFA didn't deem that he qualified for a winner's medal that season.
 Despite that, four medals still put him in rarified company.

 🇸🇷 Seedorf facts